 their background, skills and education match the needs of the

 University.
 When applying, please take a moment to carefully read

-and follow the steps in the application instructions.
+and follow the steps in the application instruction.

 For questions or concerns, please contact Human Resources' Workday